 With a few simple ingredients, you can turn a plain turkey leg into a recipe worthy for any holiday spread.
-This easy roasted turkey leg is bound to turn some heads as the skin is perfectly crispy and the dark turkey meat is beyond delicious.
+This turkey leg recipe is bound to turn some heads as the skin is perfectly crispy and the dark turkey meat is beyond delicious.
 Even better, you don’t even have to carve the turkey once it’s done!

-No need to spend days thawing, brining, and prepping, this easy roasted turkey leg is a perfect low fuss alternative to roast a whole turkey and for all the dark meat lovers too.
+No need to spend days thawing, brining, and prepping, this turkey leg is a perfect low fuss alternative to roast a whole turkey and for all the dark meat lovers too.
 I also like it for an easy dinner since a whole turkey leg can easily feed between four to six people.

 If you want another easy recipe idea, try my Garlic Butter Turkey Breast Recipe (for the white meat lovers), Easy Roasted Turkey Breast, Roasted Lemon Chicken Legs or Garlic Herb Butter Roast Chicken.
 They’re effortless recipes that the whole family will enjoy.

-How to make Roasted Turkey Legs
+Ingredient to make Roasted Turkey Legs

 - Lemon slices — the lemon gives off a deliciously bright flavour to the turkey legs.
 You can use lemon juice if you prefer.